 I’ve ranted about this at length in this post.

-- You can have a great investment portfolio by focusing on two investments: World Equities and Fixed Income
+- You can have a great investment portfolio by focusing on two investments: World Stocks and Bonds.

-- You can get exposed to World Equities by holding an index fund/ETF that tracks the whole world.
-Examples of such funds include the Vanguard FTSE All World ETF, the iShares Core MSCI World ETF and the iShares Core Emerging Markets IMI ETF.
+- You can get exposed to World Stocks by holding an index fund/ETF that tracks the whole world.
+Examples of such funds include the Vanguard FTSE All-World ETF (Distributing), Vanguard FTSE All-World ETF (Accumulating) and the iShares Core MSCI World ETF.

 - The funds suggested are just implementation details.
 What matters are the principles/strategy of this portfolio.
 If you have access or preference for other funds with a similar strategy you can use them.

-- I don’t think there is value in additional customization of your equity investments.
+- I don’t think there is value in additional customization of your stocks investments.
 I don’t think they will have a meaningful impact in increasing your returns.
-The best tools to increase your returns are: increasing your exposure to equities while decreasing your exposure to fixed income; increasing your savings rate.
+The best tools to increase your returns are: increasing your exposure to stocks while decreasing your exposure to bonds; increasing your savings rate.

 Disclaimer: This information is for educational and entertainment purposes only.
 This does not represent, in any case, specific investment, legal nor tax advice nor recommendations to purchase a particular financial product.
 Learn more at https://indexfundinvestor.eu/disclaimers/